andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 ## General Teaching Techniques - exercise 3 (4/32)

-With your group, write a 2-3 sentence blurb about two teaching techniques that the group could use to teach towards the current learning objectives
+With your group, write 2-3 sentences for 2 different teaching techniques that the group could use to teach towards the group's current learning objectives.
+It certainly doesn't have to be the ones mentioned above, but can be an example of them.

 ## Preparation - write a script (4/36)